PripyatAutomations/Telekinesis-meta/README.md

 Set up appropriate startup script (rc.local or whatever) and enjoy!

-- Expect bugs as this is an early public release of the mess i use internally ;)
+Expect bugs as this is an early public release of the mess i use internally ;) I'll try to test things as best as possible on other machines, but please do report all bugs/suggestions/feature requests via github or IRC!

-- ~ rustyaxe
+ ~ rustyaxe
--